Sample Property Intelligence Snapshot

 How this grows with the owner

-One snapshot can become the first record in a long term property intelligence profile.
+If the purchase completes, the review becomes the first record in a long term property intelligence profile.
 As more documents, photos, projects, vendors, and decisions are added, FolioProjects becomes more useful.

 - Track what was fixed and when